Student Leadership

 Intercultural Organizations

-The Office of Intercultural Programs (OIP) exists to meet the needs of American minority students, international students, missionary kids (MKs), and third culture kids (TCKs) at Taylor University.
-OIP works to cultivate a safe and welcoming environment campus-wide that also provides educational and experiential opportunities for all students, staff, and faculty.
-Our programs and events promote cultural and racial reconciliation, encourage global engagement and highlight the Imago Dei in every person.
+The Office of Intercultural Programs (OIP) exists to meet the needs of all students, including American minority students, international students, missionary kids (MKs), and third-culture kids (TCKs) at Taylor University.
+OIP cultivates an engaging and welcoming campus-wide environment that provides educational and experiential opportunities for all students, staff, and faculty.

-OIP offers intercultural organizations that celebrate the diversity of our student body, provide leadership opportunities, and create deep, meaningful connections.
-These programs are open to all students.
-At OIP, you can ask all your questions and be who God meant for you to be.
-Email Maribel Magallanes for more information, or stop by our office in the Boren Campus Center.
+OIP offers intercultural organizations that celebrate the rich cultural backgrounds of our student body, provide leadership opportunities, and create deep, meaningful connections.
+Our programs and events are open to all students and celebrate our cultural heritage, encourage global engagement, and highlight the Imago Dei in every person.
+Email Nate Chu for more information or stop by our office in the Boren Campus Center.

-Asian Society for Intercultural Awareness (ASIA)
+Asian Students’ Intercultural Association (ASIA)

 Black Student Union (BSU)